 Diabetes mellitus is more often found in dogs a bit older and is the more serious of the two types.

 Diabetes can be found in 1 out of every 200 dogs.
 There is no cure.
 It is usually hereditary.
 It must be diagnosed, controlled, and maintained as it is life-threatening.
+Some people prefer to buy and sell diabetic test strips from secondary markets for their animals.

 What is canine diabetes?